The art of empathy: how to win a client with a single consultation

 Your role for now is entirely informational.
 Behave as a consultant, even if you think you are an artisan!

 So how should you engage with a client for the best results?
 First, you both should come prepared.
-Use a questionnaire (Nathan Powell calls it a project planner in his book) as a preparation step.
+Use a questionnaire as a preparation step.
 It's an awesome multi-purpose tool for any independent professional.

 - It demonstrates your professional approach.
 The very fact that you adhere to your own typical process works wonders.